fellowship/upskill_challenges_02/Spam or Ham/README.md

 - Your **notebook**: Notebook should be downloaded as .ipynb

 ## Deadline
 [Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.
 Don't put your file in a folder before compressing; compress the file itself.
-Challenges should be submitted no later than midnight PST on January 5 for all employees.
+Challenges should be submitted no later than midnight PST on August 25 for all employees.